Jeseenacodes/Python-notes/Charts/Seaborn.md

 # Seaborn
-1. Built on top of Matplotlib which gives clean visuals, built-in themes, charts desgined for statistical analysis.
+1. Built on top of Matplotlib which gives clean visuals, built-in themes, charts desgined for statistical analysis with minimal code.

 => Seaborn = Matplotlib with style & smarter defaults.